Creating Mermaid diagrams in markdown using vscode

 Introduction

 Exploring some of the unused features of my Hugo theme, I noticed that it supports mermaid.
-I’ve seen mermaid around the web and it has been on my list of things to try out.
+I have seen mermaid around the web and it has been on my list of things to try out.
 I thought I would have a little experiment with it as I do have some blog posts that I want to write where it could be useful.
-Here’s my first few steps.
+Here are my first few steps.

 What is Mermaid?